 I want to arrange Christening for myself or my child.

-In the first instance, please get in touch with the Parish Office.
-They will be delighted to advise you on the next steps.
+In the first instance, get in touch please contact the Parish Office who will be delighted to advise you on the next steps.

 What is Confirmation?

 Confirmation is a special church service in which a person confirms the promises that were made when they were christened.
 A bishop will lay his or her hands on your head and ask the Holy Spirit to give you the strength to live God’s way for the rest of your life.

 You can find out more about Confirmation here.

 Since many people are christened as babies or children, it can be an important way for them to publicly show that they are Christians.
 Confirmation joins us more deeply to the church, the community of people who follow Jesus.
 For some, it marks the first time when they share in Holy Communion.